-Source: Authors’ Computation using EViews version 11, 2025
+Source: Authors’ computation using EViews version 11, 2025

 In Table 9, the coefficient of 16.25 and the p-value of 0.0434 indicate a statistically significant positive effect of technology innovation on food security at the 5% level.
-Therefore, a unit increase in the dependent variable is associated with a 16.25 increase in the independent variable.
-The goodness-of-fit R-squared of 17.326% indicates that the model accounts for only 17% of the variation in the dependent variable.
-This is a low R-squared, and caution is warranted when interpreting significance.
-This is also reflected in the Adjusted R-squared of 0.135.
+Therefore, a unit increase in the dependent variable is associated with a 16.25 increase in the independent variable by 16.25.
+The goodness-of-fit R-squared of 17.326% indicates that the model accounts for only 17% of the dependent variable variation.
+This is a low R-squared value, and caution is warranted when interpreting significance.
+This is also reflected in the adjusted R-squared value of 0.135.
 Similarly, the F-statistic of 4.59 and the probability of 0.043 indicate that the model is statistically significant at the 0.05 level.
-Therefore, the independent variable explains variation in the dependent variable better than a model with no predictors.
-A D-W of 0.3145 indicates strong positive autocorrelation in the residuals.
-This suggests that the model may violate the independence assumption and could benefit from correction.
+Therefore, the independent variable explains the variation in the dependent variable better than a model with no predictors.
+A D-W of 0.3145 indicates a strong positive autocorrelation in the residuals.
+This suggests that the model may violate the assumption of independence and could benefit from correction.
 The model reveals that although farmers use improved seeds and irrigation, digital adoption is low; funding and infrastructure are the main limitations to full adoption.

-Table 10: Correlations Analysis
+Table 10: Analysis of correlations